ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison1/README.md

 Here's the template:

-[!metalama-file ImplementEquatableAttribute.cs member="GetHashCodeTemplate"]
+[!metalama-file ImplementEquatableAttribute.cs member="ImplementEquatableAttribute.GetHashCodeTemplate"]

 And here's the snippet to add to `BuildAspect`:

-[!metalama-file ImplementEquatableAttribute.cs marker="IntroduceUnypedEquals"]
+[!metalama-file ImplementEquatableAttribute.cs marker="IntroduceGetHashCode"]

 ## Step 7.
 Adding the operators